 |Eco Dive Barbados||(246) 243-5816||Barbados|

-The chart directly below offers the approximate cost of dive services in this area.
+The following chart provides the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|